DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Who gives what dialoge?
 - dealers teach you the story of the world and kind of yourself
 - evil kin dialogue in apartment is more for figuring out who tf evil kin is
+	- Evil kin's dialogue should be delivered in as little narrative lines as possible

 ## What Are We Doing
 - Moving where the vendor